bingozju/DreamAssemble/README.md

 <h3>Complex multi-object Text-to-3D</h3>

-* (For anonymous) If you meet any display problem, please click the corresponding GIF file to view the content properly.
-This seems to be a problem caused by anonymous, and there is no such issue in github.

 ***A fairytale cabin with many balloons on the roof, a mailbox in front of the door, and a little fox sedning a letter.***
 <div style='gif'>
 <img src="https://github.com/bingozju/Dream2Real/blob/main/A-fairytale-cabin-with.gif" alt="demo1" align=center />